rocky-linux/documentation/docs/guides/web/php.md

 !!!
 Note

     The php-fpm configuration files are widely commented.
-Go and have a look !
+Go and have a look!

 As you can see, the files in the `/etc/php-fpm/` directory with the `.conf` extension are always included.